-Classic Stuffed Peppers are a delicious retro recipe.
-Bell peppers stuffed with a flavorful meat & rice mixture, baked with a tasty tomato sauce, and topped with cheese.
-Comfort Food from the childhood of millions!
+Classic Stuffed Peppers are a delicious dinner recipe.
+Bell peppers stuffed with a flavorful meat and rice mixture, baked with a tasty tomato sauce, and topped with cheese.
+Stuffed Bell Peppers are Comfort Food from the childhood of millions!

 These were a staple in my home growing up, as they were in so many homes.